ComplexRobot/CobaltCoreWindowed/README.md

  It adds a workaround to display the window correctly and be resizable without modifying the base game.

-There's a rendering cutoff if the window is larger than the fullscreen size.
+There's a rendering cutoff if the window is larger than the fullscreen resolution.